cyriljazra/cyriljazra.github.io/_posts/2020-06-02-Mergesort.markdown

   <h1 style="font-size: 40px;"> Merge </h1>

-  Now that we have the code for mergesort, you might already have noticed that we still have to write our merge function.
+  Now that we have the code for mergesort, it's time to write our merge function.
 The merge function should take two sorted arrays as its argument, and it should return a sorted array that combines all the elements in the two arrays.
+It is very important to remember that the to input arrays are sorted.
+This will be cruicial in the design of this algorithm.
 Here's the strategy we will use: Suppose our two arrays are called a and b.
-We will set two counters, i and j, and initially, they will point to the start of arrays a and b respectively.
+We will set two counters, i and j, and initially, they will point to the start of the arrays a and b respectively.
 Then, we will check: which index points to the greater element?
 We will pick that element and add it to the start of our new array v, and we will increment the counter (i or j) that pointed to that element.
 We will keep doing this, until one of our counters has reached the length of our array.
-In this case, we have added all the elements of one array to our resulting array v.
+In this case, we have added all the elements of one of the arrays a and b to our resulting array v.
 Hence, we are left with the rest of the elements of the second array.
-Since it is sorted, we can add them sequentially to our resulting array v.
+Since this array is sorted, we can add its elements sequentially to our resulting array v.
 Here is the C++ code form merge:

   {% highlight C++ %}
   vector<int> merge(std::vector<int> a, std::vector<int> b) {